 It all starts with the substrate, which not only helps to moderate the humidity, but can also be used for burrowing.
 This is where some disagreement exists among hobbyists.
 Some claim that it is best to add a thick depth of substrate, so that your tarantula can try to build a burrow.
 Some 6-8″ of substrate is recommended.

 Others point out that wild tarantula burrows can be almost a metre long, so it’s unlikely that your tarantula can build a “wild type” burrow in captivity.
-Furthermore, it seems even when offered the opportunity to build one, many Brachypelma smithi simply refuse to play ball.
+Furthermore, it seems even when offered the opportunity to build one, many Brachypelma hamorii simply refuse to play ball.

-This is supplemented with one or more hides for privacy.
+For this reason many cages are supplemented with one or more hides for privacy.
 A range of different hides are available for tarantulas, though two of the most popular options are either curved pieces of cork bark, or a flower pot laid on it’s side and partially buried.

 The hide should be large enough for your Mexican Red Knee to completely conceal itself within for privacy.
 If you have space to provide more than one hide then all the better; this gives your pet the opportunity to choose the “home” that suits them best.

 Tarantulas from around an inch or so in body length should be provided with a very shallow water bowl, which should be cleaned and refilled regularly.
-While Brachypelma smithi is used to surviving in dry environments, so may not be observed to drink often, it is considered best practise these days.
+While Brachypelma hamorii is used to surviving in dry environments, so may not be observed to drink often, it is considered best practise these days.